 If you’ve had depression, you can share that you know what they’re going through.
 This can help them relate.
 However, keep the focus on them.
 Remember to listen first.

-5. You’re important to me.
+5. You’re important to me

 It’s always nice to know you’re loved or wanted.
 When someone’s depressed, they may feel the exact opposite.

 That’s why telling someone that they’re important to you, that you need them in their life, and that they matter can be so comforting.
-You can also be more specific to what you love about them or how you appreciate them for something they do.
+You can also be more specific about what you love about them or how you appreciate them for something they do.

-6. That sounds like it’s really hard.
-How are you coping?
+6. That sounds like it’s really hard; how are you coping?

 It’s a good reminder that you’re listening, you see them, and you’re here to help them cope.

 The fact is, there’s no perfect thing to say to someone living with depression.
 Your words won’t cure them.
 But they can help.
+Let them know that there is hope.

 Reminding someone that you’re there for them whenever they need you — whether that’s in the form of help with a small task or someone to call in a crisis — can be so essential to saving a life.